-Diarrhoea is the passing of three or more loose or liquid stools per day, lasting up to two weeks.
+Diarrhoea in babies, is much like it is for adult, it is the passing of three or more loose or liquid stools per day, lasting up to two weeks.
 It is more the change in stool consistency rather than stool number that is a sign of diarrhoea in a baby.

 Healthy newborn stools are usually soft and loose.
 During the first few months, it may also be common for your baby to pass frequent stools which are yellowish in colour.

 Most diarrhoea in babies is short-lived.
 It is usually caused by a virus and may pass without the need for treatment.
-Other possible causes of your baby’s diarrhoea may include:
+Other possible causes of your baby’s diarrhoea in babies may include: